POLICY ON PUBLIC SPEECH, ASSEMBLY AND DEMONSTRATIONS

 SANCTIONS

-Individuals and/or organizations who fail to follow these policies and procedures may be subject to penalties, which may include but are not limited to banishment from campus, payment of damages, fines, etc. Student violators will be referred to the Office of Student Compliance and Ethical Development.
+Individuals and/or organizations who fail to follow these policies and procedures may be subject to penalties, which may include but are not limited to banishment from campus, payment of damages, fines, etc. Student violators will be referred to the Dean of Students Office.

 FREE SPEECH VIOLATIONS